bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ### Home Assistant

 A smart home control center that can connect different brands of smart home devices together.
 For example, you can use Siri to control Xiaomi's lights. **My evaluation is that it has high playability and strong customization, but it's not worth the effort.
 It's very troublesome, better to just use Mi Home directly.**.
+The [Official Mi Home Integration](https://github.com/XiaoMi/ha_xiaomi_home) is being updated frequently, looking forward to the day it matures.

 ### ~~NextCloud~~